 Artist and actress Mina can usually be found with a coffee in one hand and a drawing utensil in the other.
 With a passion for creating, she found her niche in technical theatre and moved to SF to study costume design.
 When she’s not creating costumes or building sets for the stage, she turns her focus to playwriting and improv to bring characters to life.
-She can be found on the Food Crawl and Free SF Tour.

 Maren is a mixed media artist as well as a writer and researcher for Wild SF.
-Friends describe her as “detail oriented,” “insatiably curious,” and “that girl that still has my pen even though I’m pretty sure I never said she could take it in the first place.”
+Friends describe her as “detail oriented,” “insatiably curious,” and “that girl who still has my pen, even though I’m pretty sure I never said she could take it.”
 She grew up in various parts of California and Germany which explains a few things.
-You can find more of Maren’s work at MarenSalomon.com.
+You can find more of Maren’s work on her website.